r2e-project/r2e/README.md

 These tests are then executed in the Docker container using R2E's custom testing framework [R2E Test Server](https://github.com/r2e-project/r2e-test-server).
 This server provides an interface for agents to interact with the built environment and execute arbitrary code.
 Here are these steps in more detail:

 > [!Tip]
-> Configure your paths in the [config.yml](./r2e/config.yml) file.
-These paths will define where your repositories are located and generated data is stored.
+> Configure your paths in the [config.yml](./src/r2e/config.yml) file.
+These paths will define all generated data is stored.

 ### 1. Setup and Extract Functions